Related Information

 For further information you may also access the California Judicial Council, Administrative Office of the Courts online Collaborative Court information.

 Adult Drug Court is a collaboration of agencies -- including the Court, the Probation Department, the Health Care Agency, the Public Defender’s office, the District Attorney’s office, the Sheriff’s Department and other local law enforcement -- which provides an alternative to incarceration for defendants who meet the program's eligibility criteria.
+The Drug Court is a voluntary program that works with seriously addicted criminal offenders who are at high risk of recidivation, and in high need of treatment and supportive services to achieve sobriety.

 In addition to sobriety, the DUI Court program emphasizes rebuilding family ties, maintaining employment and a stable living environment, and pursuing educational goals.